 Note: I am using Excel 2013 for this article

-How to Create Doughnut Chart in Excel?
+How to Create a Doughnut Chart in Excel?

 Example #1 – Doughnut Chart in Excel with Single Data Series